 NSF-REU Site: Long-term Perspectives on Human-River Dynamics at the Confluence of the Illinois and Mississippi Rivers

-The Center for American Archeology is proud to announce Year 2 of our National Science Foundation Research Experiences for Undergraduates (NSF-REU, Award #1460787) program at the Center for American Archeology, Kampsville, IL.
+The Center for American Archeology is proud to announce Year 3 of our National Science Foundation Research Experiences for Undergraduates (NSF-REU, Award #1460787) program at the Center for American Archeology, Kampsville, IL.
 The NSF-REU program at the CAA provides undergraduates with interdisciplinary research experiences in archaeology, paleoethnobotany, and ethnography.
-Students will engage in archaeological, archaeobotanical, and ethnological research to investigate humans-plant interactions across the approximately 10,000 years of human occupation of the Illinois Valley.
+Students will engage in archaeological, archaeobotanical, and ethnological research to investigate human-plant interactions across the approximately 10,000 years of human occupation of the Illinois Valley.
 The archaeological and paleoenthobotanical components of the program will address human-plant interactions recorded in the archaeological record.
 Historic and modern human-plant interactions will be addressed through ethnographic and historic research among farming communities in the region.
 Students will complete a research project during the course of the program which will be presented to the public and scientific community.

 We are seeking 10 students for this program.
 All participants receive:

 - a weekly stipend of $400,

 - and travel funds to participate in the 2019 Midwest Archaeological Conference.

 This program is open to undergraduate students entering their sophomore, junior, or senior year in 2019.
 Applicants must have a minimum cumulative GPA of 3.0 on a 4.0 scale.
 Students graduating in Spring or Summer 2018 are not eligible.
 Applicants should have in interest in archaeology, paleoethnobotany, botany, ethnology, and related sciences.